FormantIO/3d-viewer-module/README.md

 * Add a new module:
   * Put in the url of your 3D viewer
   * Put in the url of your `config.schema.json`
+* You will now be able to add modules to your views and configure them as other modules

 # Examples and Documentation